No results were found...

 6. Test your campaigns

 Use email A/B testing to optimize your campaign.
 Analyze the open rate or click-through rate of two different emails on a small email subscriber sample, and then send the best version to your entire list.
+If you plan to send your Black Friday emails via automation, you can even A/B test each individual step to ensure the best results.

 Don’t put off planning your Black Friday and Cyber Monday email marketing strategy.
 Starting early ensures you're ready for one of the most important times of the year and guarantees you a slice of that pie.